guilhermeocosta/next-beacon/README.md

 ## Getting Started

-First, create a new project on top of React Beacon with the following command:
+First, create a new project on top of Next Beacon with the following command:

 ```bash
 yarn create next-app -e https://github.com/guilhermeocosta/next-beacon